eerkela/bertrand/docs/source/content/motivation.rst

 and those containing only strings.
-Pandas does have a specialized ``pd.StringDtype()`` just to represent strings, but - like with ``pd.Int64Dtype()`` - it must be set manually, and is often overlooked in
+Pandas does have a specialized ``pd.StringDtype()`` just to represent strings, but - like with ``pd.Int64Dtype()`` - it must be set manually, and is often overlooked in practice.
+With this dtype enabled, we can unambiguously check for strings by
+doing:

 .. doctest:: validation